nginxinc/kic-reference-architectures/pulumi/aws/README.md

             └─logagent - deploys a logging agent (filebeat) to the EKS cluster └─demo-app - deploys a sample application to the cluster
 ```

+## Configuration

+The Pulumi configuration files are in the [config](./config) directory.
+Pulumi's configuration files use the following naming convention:
+`Pulumi.<stackname>.yaml`.
+To create a new configuration file for your
+Pulumi stack, create a new file with a name that include the stack name.
+Then, refer to the sample [configuration file](./config/Pulumi.stackname.yaml.example)
+for configuration entries that you want to customize and copy over the
+entries that you want to modify from their defaults.

 ### VPC